turingschool-examples/challenges/refactoring_sales_engine.md

 *The specs should stay green without changing them.*

-1. Make a private method so we don't need to access `@customers` directly.
+1. Make a private method so we don't need to access `@customers_array` directly.
 2. Refactor the `#random` method so it's more clear.
 3. `#find_by_last_name` and `#find_all_by_first_name` are ugly.
 Make them pretty.
 4. `#create_customers` is doing too much.
 Split in two methods.